Ipstenu/at-reply-two/readme.txt

 === Plugin Name ===
 Contributors: Ipstenu
-Tags: reply, at-reply, comments, twitter
+Tags: reply, at-reply, comments
-Requires at least: 3.6
+Requires at least: 4.0
-Tested up to: 3.6
+Tested up to: 4.2
-Stable tag: 1.0
+Stable tag: 1.0.1

 This plugin allows you to add @reply links to comments.